Content Components to Consider When Designing a Blog

 Posts

 Probably the most obvious of the data you'll need to manage for a blog is posts or articles.
 This, after all, is the whole point of any blog project.
 If you're using Django, you could once again use Flatpages to manage your posts.
-I personally prefer to manage this particular model directly and opt not even to extend the existing Flatpages model.
+However, I personally prefer to manage this particular model directly.

-When building this model, the primary fields I'm interested in are title, subtitle, and content.
-I like storing title and subtitle directly in the model rather than opting to store those in the content field so I can control the elements that are rendered.
+When building the article content model, the primary fields I'm interested in are title, subtitle, and content.
+I like storing title and subtitle directly in the model rather than including these values in content.
+That way, I have the flexibility to reuse the values elsewhere.
+For example, a "card" linking to the article could be populated with the title and subtitle.

-For example, any page should only even have just one heading 1 tag.
-To enforce this, I store the title as a model field and then set up my WYSIWYG editor to not allow heading 1 tags.
-When the content is rendered, only a single heading 1 tag is created and the title is inserted.
+Additionally, any page should only ever have just one "heading 1" tag.
+To enforce this, I store the title as a model field and then set up my WYSIWYG editor to not allow "heading 1" tags.
+When the content is rendered, only a single "heading 1" tag is created and the title is inserted.

 Just as with pages, I would also have fields for storing meta data for managing SEO.
 Other fields that may be useful to consider here would be author, date created, date updated, and so forth.